 Ensuring

-Ensuring safe payment is essential for both the buyer and
+safe payment Ensuring safe payment is essential for both the

-the seller.
-Sadly there are fraudulent bank notes, banker's
+buyer and the seller.
+Sadly there are fraudulent bank notes, banker's drafts and

-are pestered by prospective buyers offering an advance payment
+sellers are pestered by prospective buyers offering an advance payment by email

 Paying